ledg555/ledg555/README.md

 * React

 ### 🔴 I'll soon incorporate also these into my learning trajectory!
-* Tailwind CSS
+* Tailwind CSS & Shadcn
 * Zustand
-* Next / Astro
+* Next & Astro
 * Docker
+* SQL

 ### 👩‍🏫 As a Physics teacher...
 Having studied a Bachelor's degree in Science, I now have 5 years of experience teaching at different levels and, although I love my job and to inspire my students to build up their knowledge everyday, I also try to conquer new challenges and continue learning and growing myself.
 And basically that's why you're reading this 🙂💁‍♀️

 ### ⭐ Some accomplishments my students have gotten so far:
+🥉 3rd place and 2 honorific mentions in the "Morelos state Physics Olympiad" (2024)<br>
+🥇 1st and 3rd place, and a honorific mention in the state stage of the "Mexican Physics Contest" (2024)<br>
-🏅 5th place in the "Rally de Física" organized by UPAEP (2024)<br>
+🏅 5th place in the "Physics Rally" organized by the UPAEP (2024)<br>
 🥇 1st place in the Morelos state "Scientific Rally" (2023)<br>
 🥇 1st place in the contest to select the Morelos state delegation for the "Mexican Physics Olympiad" (2023)<br>
-🏅 2 Honorific mentions in the "Morelos state Physics Olympiad" (2023)<br>
+🏅 Honorific mention in the "Morelos state Physics Olympiad" (2023)<br>
 🥇 1st place in the contest to select the Morelos state delegation for the "Mexican Physics Olympiad" (2019)<br>

 ### 👀 Some of my other interests and hobbies: